sguermond/mediawiki-parser/README.rst

 ====================

 The preprocessor and mediwiki parsers must be built from the Pijnu grammars before you can use mediawiki-parser.
-You can build them through setup.py, possibly setting the PYTHONPATH to point at pijnu:
+They should be built automatically during install, but you can re-build them through setup.py:

 ::

  cd /PATH/TO/mediawiki-parser/
- env PYTHONPATH=/PATH/TO/pijnu python setup.py build_parsers
+ python setup.py build_parsers

 How to test
 ===========